biospectrabysequencing/BBS_Meeting_2015/github/fork_vs_clone.md

 repository.

-Over time the content in forks and clones will contain new contributions that are missing from the master `uptream` repository oryour fork of the master `upstream` repositorywhich by definition call `origin`.
+Over time the content in forks and clones will contain new contributions that are missing from the master `uptream` repository or from your fork of the master `upstream` repository which by definition call `origin`.

-In this case we must `fetch` (download) and `merge` (join) remote branches, or combining both commands we can run a single `pull` command to fetch from and integrate new contributions.
+In this case we must `fetch` (download) and `merge` (join) remote branches, both commands can be run in a single `pull` command to fetch from and integrate new contributions.

 * [git fetch documentation](https://git-scm.com/docs/git-fetch)